 Your business may also be covered under your commercial property policy.
 Although this policy typically only covers physical damage, the Coronavirus Insurance Lawyers are skilled to read through your policy and determine whether you can file a claim on this policy.

-**You will also want to make sure your business insurance policy does not exclude virus or disease** Our lawyers can help you determine whether this is excluded from your business insurance policy.
+**You will also want to make sure your business insurance policy does not exclude virus or disease** Our lawyers can help you determine whether this is excluded from your business insurance policy – get in touch with one of our attorneys right now.

 Most Business Interruption Insurance policies will cover: